jeffshee/hidamari/README.md

 Hidamari offers similar feature as above, with additional features listed below:
 - [x] Autostart after login
 - [x] Apply static wallpaper.
 Apply the first frame of the video as wallpaper underneath.
 Blur radius is adjustable too!
 - [x] Detect maximized window.
-Automatically pause the video playback if any maximized window is detected.
+Automatically pause the video playback if any maximized window is detected
 - [x] Mute audio
 - [x] Volume level
 - [x] Pause the video playback manually at anytime